BiancaMel/CustomVehiclePhysics-UPBGE/README.md

 Warning: this physics have some bugs

 Example 1 countains:
--simple demo of vehicle physics.
--simple 3d model of vehicle.
+simple demo of vehicle physics. simple 3d model of vehicle. simple test map.
--simple test map.

 Example 2 countains:
 -Demo of vehicle physics